karmaniverous/entity-client-dynamodb/.stan/system/stan.todo.md

 ## Next up (priority order)

-- Update CLI docs to assume `aws dynamodb ...` and `plugins["aws/dynamodb"]` and to reflect new `generate`/managed properties semantics.
 - Audit for any remaining references to old overlay/force semantics in code/docs and remove.

 ## Completed